Are you worried about the health and well-being of your leopard gecko?

 How to tell if your leopard gecko is happy?

 There are several signs to look at to see if your leopard gecko is happy.
-You might notice your leopard gecko actively exploring the tank or hunting their prey, flicking their tongue, or basking in the heat flat on the ground.
+For example, you might notice your leopard gecko actively exploring the tank or hunting their prey, flicking their tongue, or basking in the heat flat on the ground.
 These are all signs your leopard gecko is happy.

 Understanding if your leopard gecko is happy will allow you to provide the best care, and good animal husbandry will keep your pet happy.